Arachni/arachni-debug-rack/README.md

 ## Installation

-Add the following to your `Gemfile`:
+Add the following to your web application's `Gemfile`:

 ```ruby
 gem 'arachni-debug-rack', github: 'Arachni/arachni-debug-rack'